 Step 1.
 Clamps you need to install a vintage chain guard

 I found a vintage chain guard on the Ebay of Belgium 2ehands.be.
 Since I had never installed a chain guard in my life before, I only realized I would actually be needing clamps to install it after I had received it.
-Installing it would also mean knowing where to drill holes into the very fragile looking aluminium.
+Installing it would also mean knowing where to drill holes into the very fragile looking aluminum.

 The chain guard says “St. Cristophe Vege” and depicts said saint holding a Christ (I had to look that up I admit).
 I don’t know why a saint would be depicted on a chain guard, but I’m sure the bike now brings good fortune to anyone riding it (or to the person having restored it).